t6d/smart_properties/README.md

 end
 ```

-Alternatively you can also use the `property!` method .
+Alternatively you can also use the `property!` method.

 ```ruby
 class Article